Guidance

 Prepare your data

 Start by reviewing any data we may already have about your organisation on planning.data.gov.uk using the check and provide service.
-This may include any data you have provided in the past, along with information found on your website, or in other open data.
+This might include:

 You can download tabular data we have for your organisation as a CSV file from the check and provide service and edit it using a spreadsheet or other CSV editors.